cohdjn/cisecurity/README.md

 * Data type: `String`
 * Implements: Control 1.4.2

-An Grub SHA512 encrypted password string used as the bootloader password.
+A grub SHA512 encrypted password string used as the bootloader password.
 The encrypted password in `Redhat7.yaml` is `password`.
 To change the bootloader password, use `grub2-mkpasswd-pbkdf2` as shown below:
 ```
 $ grub2-mkpasswd-pbkdf2
 Enter password: <new password>